FreeCAD/FreeCAD-documentation/wiki/Python.md

 ```python
 Wire = make_wire(pointslist, closed=False, placement=None, face=None, support=None)
 ```
 -   Arguments with key-value pairs are optional, with the default value indicated in the signature.
-This means that the following calls are equivalent   *
+This means that the following calls are equivalent: